 Frequency Specific Microcurrent (FSM) can be used to treat a wide range of conditions, including:

-- Chronic pain: FSM has been shown to be effective in reducing pain for conditions such as fibromyalgia, arthritis, and chronic back pain.
+- Chronic pain: FSM has been shown to be effective in reducing pain for conditions such as fibromyalgia, arthritis, and chronic neck and back pain.

-- Sports injuries: FSM can be used to treat sports injuries such as sprains, strains, and muscle tears.
+- Sports injuries: Can be used to speed up the healing process of sports injuries, such as sprains, strains, and muscle tears.

 - Post-surgical pain: FSM can be used to reduce pain and promote healing after surgery.